-- (c) That has a means to determine the value of vehicle's yaw rate and to estimate its side slip or side slip derivative with respect to time; - (d) That has a means to monitor driver steering inputs; - (e) That has an algorithm to determine the need, and a means to modify engine torque, as necessary, to assist the driver in maintaining control of the vehicle, and - 3.3.
+- (c) That has a means to determine the value of vehicle's yaw rate and to estimate its side slip or side slip derivative with respect to time; - (d) That has a means to monitor driver steering inputs; and - (e) That has an algorithm to determine the need, and a means to modify engine torque, as necessary, to assist the driver in maintaining control of the vehicle and - 3.3.
 "Lateral Acceleration" means the component of the vector acceleration of a point in the vehicle perpendicular to the vehicle x axis (longitudinal) and parallel to the road plane. - 3.4.
 "Oversteer" means a condition in which the vehicle's yaw rate is greater than the yaw rate that would occur at the vehicle's speed as result of the Ackerman Steer Angle. - 3.5.
-"Sideslip or side slip angle" means the arctangent of the ratio of the lateral velocity to the longitudinal velocity of the center of gravity of the vehicle. - 3.6.
+"Sideslip or side slip angle" means the arctangent of the ratio of the lateral velocity to the longitudinal velocity of the centre of gravity of the vehicle. - 3.6.
 "Understeer" means a condition in which the vehicle's yaw rate is less than the yaw rate that would occur at the vehicle's speed as result of the Ackerman Steer Angle. - 3.7.
-"Yaw rate" means the rate of change of the vehicle's heading angle measured in degrees/second of rotation about a vertical axis through the vehicle's center of gravity. - 3.8.
-"Peak braking coefficient (PBC)": means the measure of tire to road surface friction based on the max deceleration of a rolling tire. - 3.9.
+"Yaw rate" means the rate of change of the vehicle's heading angle measured in degrees/second of rotation about a vertical axis through the vehicle's centre of gravity. - 3.8.
+"Peak braking coefficient (PBC)": means the measure of tyre to road surface friction based on the max deceleration of a rolling tyre. - 3.9.
 "Common space" means an area on which more than one tell-tale, indicator, identification symbol, or other message may be displayed but not simultaneously. - 4.
 General Requirements.
-Each vehicle must be equipped with an ESC system that meets the general requirements specified in section (4) and the performance requirements in section (5) under the test procedures specified in section (6) and under the test conditions specified in section (7) of this regulation. - 4.1 Functional requirements.
-Vehicles to which this regulation applies must be equipped with an electronic stability control system that: - (a) Is capable of applying brake torques individually to all four wheels\ and has a control algorithm that utilizes this capability;
+Each vehicle must be equipped with an ESC system that meets the general requirements specified in paragraph 4., the performance requirements of paragraph 5., the test procedures specified in paragraph 6. and the test conditions specified in paragraph 7. of this regulation. - 4.1 Functional requirements.
+Vehicles to which this regulation applies must be equipped with an electronic stability control system that: - (a) Is capable of applying brake torques individually to all four wheels 2/ and has a control algorithm that utilizes this capability;

-\ Dual wheels shall be treated as a single wheel, and a twin axle group shall be treated as a single axle.
+$\underline{2}$ / An axle group shall be treated as a single axle and dual wheels shall be treated as a single wheel.